Make an Enquiry

 One or more of these points could lead to establishing a case for a breach of duty of care.
 We will review the notes as set out in the sections above and advise you on your prospects of success thereafter.

-Here at Fieldings Porter we will do all that we can to assist you in your claim at a time which is very often difficult and we will provide a high quality and empathetic service as you trust us with your case.
+Here at Fieldings Porter we will do all that we can to assist you in your personal injury or clinical negligence claim at a time which is very often difficult and we will provide a high quality and empathetic service as you trust us with your case.

 For further information and to speak to someone straightaway who is legally qualified, please do contact us now by telephone on 01204 540999.